JSitter/electron-loris/README.md

 ## Installation
 This installation assumes you have npm and git installed on your computer.

-Clone this repository:
+Install:
 `git clone https://github.com/JSitter/electron-loris.git`

-Install

 `cd electron-loris`

 `npm install && npm start`

 ## Controls
-Currenly this game is set up for left handed play using the ijkl keys.
+Currenly this game is set up for left handed play using the ijkl keys for movement.